BiswajitMalakar/DevOps/Kubernetes.md

 # Kubernetes (K8s)

 Kubernetes is a container orchestration tool and much more than that.
-Kubernetes can run of cloud, servers, PCs and other related places.
+Kubernetes can run on cloud, servers, PCs and other related places.
 It can also replicate containers, Pods from one to another etc.

 # What is Container Orchestration ?